-HPPT 6325 Advanced Clinical Practice for the Knee Complex (3:3:0,H) This course presents the examination and treatment of afflictions in the knee complex.
-The lecture components of this course include advancements in pathoanatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
-Clinical contact sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
+HPPT 6325 Advanced Clinical Practice for the Knee Complex (3:2/3:3/3.5,H) This course presents the examination and treatment of afflictions in the knee complex.
+The lecture components of this course include advancements in pathoanatomy, biomechanics, interpretation of clinical examination, pathology, and treatment approaches.
+Clinical contact sessions include surface anatomy, basic clinical examination and special tests, soft tissue treatments, and joint-specific treatment measures.
 This course includes management approaches to arthritis/arthrosis, instability, meniscal afflictions, and soft tissue afflictions (including tendinitis and bursitis).
 Case studies will be discussed and mock clinic sessions will be conducted.
 No textbook is required.

-HPPT 6326 Advanced Clinical Practice for the Ankle & Foot (3:3:0,H) This course presents the examination and treatment of afflictions in the ankle/foot complex.
-The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
-Clinical contact sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
+HPPT 6326 Advanced Clinical Practice for the Ankle & Foot (3:2/3:3/3.5,H) This course presents the examination and treatment of afflictions in the ankle/foot complex.
+The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of clinical examination, pathology, and treatment approaches.
+Clinical contact sessions include surface anatomy, basic clinical examination and special tests, soft tissue treatments, and joint-specific treatment measures.
 This course includes management approaches to arthritis/arthrosis, instability, peripheral nerve mobility limits and entrapment (including Tarsal Tunnel Syndrome), and soft tissue afflictions (including tendinitis, tenosynovitis, fasciitis, and bursitis).
 Case studies will be discussed and mock clinic sessions will be conducted.
 No textbook is required.

-HPPT 6327 Advanced Clinical Practice for the Upper Cervical Spine (3:3:0,H) This course presents the examination and treatment of afflictions in the Upper Cervical complex.
-The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
-Clinical contact sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
-This course includes management approaches to arthritis/arthrosis, chondropathy/ chondromalacia, instability, degeneration, cervicogenic headache, vascular afflictions, and soft tissue afflictions.
+HPPT 6327 Advanced Clinical Practice for the Upper Cervical Spine (3:2/3:3/3.5,H) This course presents the examination and treatment of afflictions in the Upper Cervical complex.
+The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of clinical examination, pathology, and treatment approaches.
+Clinical contact sessions include surface anatomy, basic clinical examination and special tests, soft tissue treatments, and joint-specific treatment measures.
+This course includes management approaches to arthritis/arthrosis, instability, degeneration, cervicogenic headache, vascular afflictions, and soft tissue afflictions.
 Case studies will be discussed and mock clinic sessions will be conducted.
 No textbook is required.

-HPPT 6328 Advanced Clinical Practice for the Lower Cervical Spine (3:3:0,H) This course presents the examination and treatment of afflictions in the Cervical Disc Segments (CDS).
-The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
-Clinical contact sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
+HPPT 6328 Advanced Clinical Practice for the Lower Cervical Spine (3:2/3:3/3.5,H) This course presents the examination and treatment of afflictions in the Cervical Disc Segments (CDS).
+The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of clinical examination, pathology, and treatment approaches.
+Clinical contact sessions include surface anatomy, basic clinical examination and special tests, soft tissue treatments, and joint-specific treatment measures.
 This course includes management approaches to acute cervical spine afflictions; recurrent afflictions that include instability, stenosis/spondylosis, and soft tissue afflictions; and chronic cervical pain.
 Case studies will be discussed and mock clinic sessions will be conducted.
 No textbook is required.

-HPPT 6329 Advanced Clinical Practice for the CTJ & TOS (3:3:0,H) This course presents the examination and treatment of afflictions in the Cervico-Thoracic Junction (CTJ).
-The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
-Clinical contact sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
+HPPT 6329 Advanced Clinical Practice for the CTJ & TOS (3:2/3:3/3.5,H) This course presents the examination and treatment of afflictions in the Cervico-Thoracic Junction (CTJ).
+The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of clinical examination, pathology, and treatment approaches.
+Clinical contact sessions include surface anatomy, basic clinical examination and special tests, soft tissue treatments, and joint-specific treatment measures.
 This course includes management approaches to acute upper thoracic afflictions, recurrent upper thoracic afflictions, instability, Thoracic Outlet Syndrome (TOS), soft tissue afflictions, and chronic upper thoracic pain.
 Case studies will be discussed and mock clinic sessions will be conducted.
 No textbook is required.